 About

-This desire for adventure and belonging would later take me all around the country — road tripping, hitchhiking, hopping trains, camping out in recycling dumpsters and abandoned buildings.
+My desire for adventure and belonging would later take me into the city and eventually around the country — road tripping, hitchhiking, hopping trains, even camping out in abandoned buildings.
 I met friends and partners, joined clubs and activist groups, bounced from job to job, house to house, city to city.
-Eventually I would meet my (now ex-) wife through my bike club friends, and would follow her up north for a time.
+I met my ex-wife by chance through my bike club friends, and quickly followed her north to Minnesota.
 Without knowing it, she would lead me to a whole new way of experiencing reality, and completely change the course of my life.

-Around the same time, I had started a gender transition that was similarly revolutionizing my sense of self.
-As a queer transgender man, I’ve often viewed life from the margins.
-Whether positive or negative, these experiences have pushed me to reexamine my ideas about gender, sexuality, race, class, and many other social categories.
-I deeply appreciate the value of these perspectives, and hope that this process will continue to unfold and deepen.
+At the same time, I started a gender transition that similarly revolutionized my sense of self.
+As a queer transgender man, I’ve always viewed life from the margins.
+Growing up out of sync with the culture at large forced me to choose — try to fit in, or find my own path.
+Whether positive or negative, my experience made space for me to reexamine concepts of gender, sexuality, race, class, and many other social categories.
+I deeply appreciate the value of this exploration, and how the learning process continues to unfold and deepen.

-Feeling like a “stranger in a strange land” eventually led me to explore philosophy and spirituality, as an attempt to understand what we’re all doing here.
-Through friends, I would be introduced to the book Be Here Now by Ram Dass.
-Ram Dass’ book, lectures, and especially the stories of his community of spiritual misfits cracked my dry little heart open.
+Feeling like a “stranger in a strange land” eventually led me to philosophy and spirituality in an attempt to understand what we’re all doing here.
+My friend introduced me to the book Be Here Now by Ram Dass seemingly at the perfect time.
+The book, Ram Dass’ lectures, and especially the stories of his community of spiritual misfits cracked my heart open.
 I longed to find out whether this sort of mysticism still existed in the world, and prayed for help to find it.

 For more information on my background in Vedic astrology, see My Astrology Background below.

-When I attended my first jyotish (aka Vedic astrology) course in 2015, I remember absolutely loving it, even though assimilating the material was challenging from the start.
+When I attended my first jyotiṣa (aka jyotish or Vedic astrology) course in 2015, I remember absolutely loving it, though assimilating the material was challenging from the start.
 I’ve always been a very detail-oriented person, saying that I could keep an entire “solar system” of projects running in my head.
 Now I had a simultaneously vast and subtle wisdom tradition in front of me, demanding all of my capacity for memorization, pattern recognition, linear and nonlinear thinking, and more.

-When the course ended, my teacher Shambhavi recommended that I find a professional jyotishi (practitioner of jyotish) to continue my studies.
-We found Steven Highburger online, and discovered he was in the same lineage as Shambhavi’s jyotish teacher.
+When the course ended, my teacher at the time recommended that I find a professional jyotishi (practitioner of jyotish) to continue my studies.
+We both found Steven Highburger online, and discovered he was in the same jyotish lineage.
 I remember being impressed by his humility, his devotion to his teachers, and his decades of dedicated work.

 I began studying with Steven in 2016, and had my first natal reading with him shortly after.
 I had told him almost nothing about my history, and yet he was able to describe my experience in relationships, family, and career with pinpointed accuracy.
 I felt confident that this person had the skills and knowledge I had been looking for.
 Since that time, jyotish has been a daily obsession for me.

-Thanks to my teachers’ guidance, I relate to this wisdom tradition as a lifelong apprenticeship.
-Whether I am preparing a chart for a client, practicing new techniques, tutoring, or studying, I feel that I am part of a living tapestry of symbols woven from the energies of the universe.
+Thanks to the guidance of this lineage, I relate to our wisdom tradition as a lifelong apprenticeship.
+Whether I am preparing a chart for a client, practicing new techniques, tutoring students, or studying, I feel that I am part of a living tapestry of symbols woven from the energies of the universe.
 I continue to be amazed by all that unfolds.

 Whatever the future holds, however skillfully I am able to work with these incredible tools shared with me by my teachers, I am now confident that this world is a magical place, and that there is always more to discover.